 Monarch butterflies are fascinating insects, not only do they know what parks to go to for overwintering, so that they can go into diapause, they also go to the exact same trees the previous ancestors went to the year before.
 They also understand not to go into sexual maturity as winter is approaching.
 This is why I love sharing awareness for the Monarch butterfly and teach the magical life cycle in schools to all the children – they just get it!!
 They really do soak it all in and understand that they have to care for all the creatures and insects that share our planet with us.

 I am very thankful to this Monarch butterfly for coming to my garden one hot Saturday afternoon while the kids were playing in the other garden and I got to spend time peaceful time alone with her and watch her pole dance and do acrobatics on my swan plants.

-Want to know more about taking care of a vital pollinators and would like to purchase my book that has all you need to know about creating a beautiful butterfly garden and raising healthy monarch butterflies go purchase my excellent A4 colourful resource book.
+Want to know more about taking care of a vital pollinator and would like to purchase my book that has all you need to know about creating a beautiful butterfly garden and raising healthy monarch butterflies, go purchase my excellent A4 colourful resource book.

 USA residents please purchase via Amazon only $11.58 USD.